jesse-ai/docs/docs/livetrade.md

 pip install {name of the downloaded file}
 ```

 Now you should be able to run live trade commands from within your Jesse project.
-But first, you need to login.
+But first, you need to log in.
 This of course assumes you already have a valid license on the website.
 Run:
 ```
 jesse login
 ```